 When we clean our teeth, the whole point is to get rid of that plaque bacteria.
 Not just food debris.

 Just because you haven't eaten anything for 12 hours doesn't mean your teeth are still clean - plaque bacteria starts to collect on your teeth again within minutes after brushing!
+And this layer of plaque is microscopically very sticky - it sticks to your teeth, ESPECIALLY AT THE GUM EDGES.

 That bacteria will cause gum disease, making the teeth loose over time.
 Plaque bacteria also causes inflammation to do with heart attacks, stroke and diabetes.